WEC-Sim/WEC-Sim/source/advanced_features.rst

 Simulation Features
 ---------------------------------
-This section provides an overview of some features included in WEC-Sim's simulation class.
-For more information, refer to `Simulation Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#simulation-class>`_.
+This section provides an overview of WEC-Sim's simulation class features; for more information about the simulation class code structure, refer to `Simulation Class <http://wec-sim.github.io/WEC-Sim/code_structure.html#simulation-class>`_.

 Multiple Condition Runs (MCR)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~